monoira/slickbuntu/README.md

 - Hide the trash from dash-to-dock.
 - Hide home directory on desktop.
 - Show apps from current workspace only.
-- Reduce size of desktop icons - they are way to big and ugly.
+- Reduce size of desktop icons to small since large icons are way to big and ugly.
 - Etc.

 You can see what more it changes by reading the script itself at